Kate Middleton Will Continue To Receive An Inheritance From Princess Diana Well Into The Future

 — TMZ (@TMZ) August 28, 2018

 Following his mother’s wishes, Prince William has passed some of her other jewelry on to Kate.
-She is now in possession of the Lover’s Knot tiara she received from Queen Elizabeth as a wedding gift as well a pair of sapphire earrings and a pearl necklace once owned by Diana.
+She is now in possession of the Lover’s Knot tiara she received from Queen Elizabeth as a wedding gift, as well as a pair of sapphire earrings and a pearl necklace once owned by Diana.
 Of course, it’s very possible that Middleton has been gifted with other pieces of jewelry from Diana’s collection, these are the only items that have been confirmed.

-Kate also shares money that Princess Diana put in a Discretionary Fund for her sons and their future wives and families as well as some charities.
+Kate also shares money that Princess Diana put in a discretionary fund for her sons and their future wives and families, as well as some charities.
 She will also benefit from money William and Harry will both receive upon their 30th birthdays.

 The biggest thing Kate Middleton will inherit from Princess Diana, however, is her future title.
 When the queen dies and Charles becomes king, the title Prince of Wales will be passed to Prince William, making Kate the Princess of Wales, just as Diana once was.
 It’s a title that Camilla Park-Bowles could currently use if she wished, but she decided against it because it’s a title closely associated with Diana.